-I am made of water cisterns placed in a line of seven forming a cliff face.
-The cisterns are carved on the face of Bahrot Hill that forms a huge outline of the Western Ghats.
+Bahrot Caves, locally known as Barad are made of water cisterns placed in a line of seven forming a cliff face.
+The cisterns are carved on the face of Bahrot Hill that form a huge outline of the Western Ghats.
 The hill itself is located in a secluded area and is accessible only by trekking a very steep path for 4km.

 Best Time to Visit Bahrot Caves Bordi